 I want to shake Hillary Clinton’s hand because she finally broke the ultimate glass ceiling for women’s rights in 2016.
 Yes, she did not win the presidential election(twice), but the country now accepts that a woman can be president.
 Our daughters growing up today believe they can be anything they want, even president, because of Hillary Clinton.

 Hillary did not lose the election because she was a woman.
 She lost because the Electoral College gave the presidency to the candidate that had the most Electoral College votes, not the most popular votes.

-My Republican friends tell me how the Founding Fathers created the Electoral College and that it has worked well for almost 250 years; except for the five times when it didn’t work well: 1824, 1876, 1888, 2000 and 2016 when we elected a president who did not get the most votes by the people.
+People tell me how our great Founding Fathers created the Electoral College and that it has worked well for almost 250 years (except for the five times when it didn’t work well: 1824, 1876, 1888, 2000 and 2016 when we elected a president who did not get the most votes by the people.)

 We should replace the Electoral College with Direct Popular Vote using Ranked Choice Voting before we elect a 6th president who did not get the most votes from the people.